Questions and Answers about HPV and the Vaccine

 If someone is infected with one type of HPV and their immune system clears it, are they immune to other types of HPV too?

-Immunity to one type of HPV does not afford protection against the other types.
-The current vaccine protects against 9 different types of HPV, which protects against the types most likely to cause disease.
+No. Immunity to one type of HPV does not cause protection against other types.
+The current vaccine protects against the 9 types of HPV most likely to cause disease.

-If a person is diagnosed with cervical HPV, does that mean they also have HPV anally if they’ve had anal intercourse, and is there a test for the presence of HPV anally?
+If a person is diagnosed with cervical HPV, does that mean they also have HPV anally if they’ve had anal intercourse, and is there a test for the presence of HPV in the anus?

 If a person is diagnosed with genital HPV, does that mean they also have HPV orally, and is there a test for the presence of HPV orally?